vmware-archive/gemfire-greenplum-examples/README.md

-# GemFire and Greenplum with Gemfire-Greenplum connector(GGC) examples
+# GemFire and Greenplum with GemFire-Greenplum connector(GGC) examples

 This is the home of examples that are bundled with the project.
 Contributions<sup>[2]</sup> and corrections are welcome.
 Please send your questions/suggestions to [kochan@pivotal.io](mailto:kochan@pivotal.io)